-Neck nerve pain is caused when one of the nerves, nerve roots or the spinal cord becomes irritated or compressed in the cervical spine region of the neck.
-In addition to causing localized neck pain, nerve compression can also lead to a number of other symptoms, known collectively as radiculopathy, such as muscle weakness in the upper body, numbness or tingling, traveling pain and a numb or tingling feeling in the extremities.
+Nerve pain in the neck is caused when one of the nerves, nerve roots or the spinal cord becomes irritated or compressed in the cervical spine.
+In addition to causing localized neck pain, nerve compression can also lead to a number of other symptoms.
+These symptoms include:

-The cervical spine is particularly susceptible to nerve pain because of the strain placed on the neck by the weight of the skull and the flexibility of the spine in the neck.
-However, in most cases, neck nerve pain can be traced to a relatively minor injury and pain will subside on its own after several days of taking it easy.
-Even nerve pain that is caused by a degenerative spine condition, like a herniated intervertebral disc, can normally be managed with a comprehensive, conservative treatment plan.
-Some proven-effective nonsurgical treatments for neck nerve pain include:
+The cervical spine is particularly prone to nerve pain because of the strain placed on the neck by the weight of the skull and the flexibility needed to move it around.
+However, in many cases, neck-related nerve pain can be traced to a relatively minor injury, meaning the pain will subside on its own after several days of rest.

 - Physical therapy

 - Low-impact exercises